- slide 1 of 10

 Before playing the running games for children described below with your class, first introduce them to the worksheets/charts while they are standing in parade rest formation.
 Briefly go over the general idea as stated on the top of the chart chosen.

 As a general rule, children ages 8 and up can run 1/2 mile to a mile according to the Presidential Challenge Chart.
-Six and seven year olds can run 1/4 of a mile at minimum.
+Six- and seven-year olds can run one quarter of a mile at minimum.
 When mapping this out it looks like this;

 1/4 mile = 400 meters, or 1 lap of a standard track